It’s ironic that despite businesses having clear and quantifiable costs, very few have the detailed information of these costs at their fingertips.

 The knowledge of stock traders blended with business acumen

-The stock market and the local fresh fruit market are really no different, Adam Smith gets involved and prices move.
-Yet those really making their money in the stock market see the bigger picture and how prices interact with the macro environment.
+The stock market and the local fresh fruit market are no different, yet those really making their money in the stock market see the bigger picture and how prices interact with the macro environment.
 To do this they use live and robust pricing matrices from all elements of that bigger picture.
 What we need in our industry is the same quants to show us the hidden gold in our own portfolio.